uPos3odon08/SubredditMemberCounter/README.md

 and that's it, to exit press ctrl+c

-The script works by gathering the info speciaifed in the script from Reddit's api called PRAW
+The script works by gathering the info specified in the script from Reddit's api called PRAW